 Behavioral control: Employees typically work specific hours as directed by their employer, and at a location that is determined by the employer.
 They use the company’s tools and resources to perform their job.
+The work must be performed by a particular person; employees don’t generally have the authority to hire someone to assist them.
+Also, if a company’s evaluation system measures the details of how work is performed, it suggests an employment relationship.

 This handy chart can help you figure out the difference between the two: